AutoProving/GridCSPs/README.md

 If there's no solution, it prints "No solution".

 Otherwise, it prints rows of space-separated final color names — the solution.

+After that, it prints the statistics: width of ODDs used in each row of the intstance.

+The solver also accepts command line arguments:

+* If `--quiet` flag is passed, the solver only prints the solution without the statistics.
+* If `--reduce-space` flag is passed, the solver attempts to reduce the space consumption (might be reasonable for almost-square images)

 ## Building documentation